tsetsefly/42-piscine_self_study/d04/ex08/eight_queens.md

 1. **Termination condition:** if you reach row 9 (represented as row 8 because 0-ordered), will increment a global counter variable.
 Means that it has placed 8 valid queens on a board to reach that point.
 Send algorithm back at this point to search for additional solutions after the counter is incremented.

 2. **Recusively placing the queens:** runs through the chessboard column-by-column and places queens in each column that don't conflict with columns before it.
 Can represent the chessboard in a 1-D array by ```array[col] = row``` where row is the row of the queen's placement.
-Once a valid board is found it will increment to the next column via ```current + 1```.
+After finding a set of valid queens the algorithm will increment to the next column via ```current + 1```.

 3. **Backtracking:** Incrementally building candidate solutions, abandoning partial candiates (therefore can only be applied to problems that have partial solutions).
 Also good for things like Sudoku and other constraint satisfaction problems.